rendello/Auto-Tweetcart/readme.md

 ![Auto Tweetcart Cover](artwork/cover-gitlab.png "Auto Tweetcart Cover")

-# Synonpsis
+# Synopsis
-Auto Tweetcart is a Twitter bot that runs [PICO-8](https://www.lexaloffle.com/pico-8.php) code when called with its name [@auto_tweetcart](https://twitter.com/auto_tweetcart).
-It then responds with a video of the results!
+[@auto_tweetcart](https://twitter.com/auto_tweetcart) is Twitter bot that runs [PICO-8](https://www.lexaloffle.com/pico-8.php) code and responds with a video of the results!

-## Installing
-Auto Tweetcart is always running, and shouldn't need to be installed.

 # Contributing
 Thanks for wanting to contribute!
 Keep in mind that this bot is built specifically for LXC on Ubuntu.

-## Pull Requests
-Please get in contact before putting in a PR.
+Please get in touch before putting in a PR.

 This project uses:
 - [Semantic versioning](https://semver.org),